-If you are experiencing issues, the first thing you do is check the wiring harness under the seat just below the black support bracket that holds the seat up.
-Over the years we at Everything Polaris Ranger have seen many Full-Size Rangers with wiring that had the rubber insulation worn away, exposing bare wires and causing the machine to short.
-Throttle position sensors are also prone to short, but If you've looked your machine over and it's not a wiring issue, your machine’s ECU unit could be calibrated incorrectly and mishandling the fuel.
+First, check the wiring harness under the seat just below the black support bracket that holds the seat up.
+Over the years, many Full-Size Rangers have wiring with worn-out rubber insulation that exposes bare wires, leading to a machine short.
+Throttle position sensors are also prone to short.
+If you've looked over your machine and it's not a wiring issue, the ECU unit could be calibrated incorrectly and mishandling the fuel.

-Next to check if you’re machine seems like it is having fuel problems are its fuel pump and fuel lines.
-Check the fuel pump pressure once while the Ranger is running; it could be losing prime.
+The fuel pump and fuel lines could also cause fuel problems.
+Check the fuel pump pressure once while the Ranger is running.
+It could be losing prime.
 The fuel pump may seem fine when cold but could lose pressure when hot.
-To properly test your fuel pump performance, you have to run it with a gauge to monitor fuel PSI during normal operation.
-Look over the vent hose on the tank as well and make sure that it is cleaned out periodically.
-Clogged vent lines on the fuel tank and other simple and easy-to-fix fuel system issues often get overlooked.
+To test your fuel pump performance correctly, run it with a gauge to monitor fuel PSI during normal operation.
+Ensure that the vent hose on the tank is cleaned out periodically to avoid simple and easy-to-fix fuel system issues from being overlooked.

-Vapor Lock issues can also make it hard to start your machine when it is warm, a problem that can be fixed by insulating the fuel lines with heat wrap.
-In some cases, you may want to get the new pump and ECU flash.
+In addition to fuel pump and fuel line issues, vapor lock issues can also make it hard to start your machine when it is warm.
+The solution to this problem is insulating the fuel lines with heat wrap.
+In some cases, getting a new pump and ECU flash might be necessary.
 Putting wooden clothespins on the fuel rail can also help.

 When purchasing Polaris Ranger fuel/intake replacement parts, it's essential to ensure that the parts are compatible with your machine.
 Look for parts that are built to last and are of high quality.
 Do your research and read reviews from other customers who have used the same parts to get an idea of their reliability.